 Throughout history, cities have been the birthplace of new ideas and inventions that have changed the world.
 Some of these (such as skyscrapers, subways, elevators and sewerage systems) were invented in response to the challenges of city living.
 Other great inventions (including telephones, computers, cameras, the iPod and the Internet) all began in cities.
-Many of history's greatest thinkers, including William Shakespeare and Albert Einstein, lived <graphic>N0514</graphic> in cities.
+Many of history's greatest thinkers, including William Shakespeare and Albert Einstein, lived in cities.
 Cities continue to be places of innovation and change as they allow individuals and organisations to share ideas and resources effectively.

+Social advantages

-Social advantages There are a range of social advantages of city life, including access to schools, hospitals and other services,
+There are a range of social advantages of city life, including access to schools, hospitals and other services, and activities such as entertainment, sporting and cultural